lioncahir/dotfiles/README.md

    cd .dotfiles
    ```

-1. Use GNU stow to create symlinks for selected application (use -v option fo verbose output)
+1. Use GNU stow to create symlinks for selected application (use -v option for verbose output)

    ```shell
    stow -v mpv